Jira and Google Sheets Integration – Options & How to Guide

 A Jira to Google Sheets integration can be accomplished in a few different ways.
 If you’ve been searching for solutions on the subject that will come as no surprise to you.

-Not everyone who needs Jira data is a heavy Jira user.
-So if you’re like a lot of people, you find yourself sharing Jira information through spreadsheet apps, like Google Sheets.
-In which case, a Jira Google Sheets integration lets you connect the two so you can make it easier to create those spreadsheets.
+I you’re like many Jira users, you find yourself sharing Jira information through spreadsheet apps, like Google Sheets.
+In which case, a Jira Google Sheets connection lets you connect the two so you can make it easier to create those spreadsheets.

-In this post, I’ll show you the step-by-step the most popular ways to set up your own Jira Google Sheets integration, including:
+In this post, we’ll show you, step-by-step, the most popular ways to set up your own Jira Google Sheets integration, including:

 Does Jira have a spreadsheet?

-No, to be brief.
-The main reason to look for spreadsheet integrations is because there’s no native Jira spreadsheet (which makes sense!
-It’s a project management tool, not a spreadsheet tool).
+The main reason to look for spreadsheet integrations is because there’s no native Jira spreadsheet, which is unfortunate.
 So if you want to view Jira data in a spreadsheet, you’ll need to go through a separate application.
-There are several options for integrating Jira with spreadsheet tools, but we’ll be focusing on the Jira Google Sheets integration.
+There are several options for creating a Jira spreadsheet, by integrating Jira with spreadsheet tools, but we’ll be focusing on the Jira Google Sheets integration.

 There are also applications that go beyond basic integrations that connect Jira with Google Sheets.
 These apps are designed to work more closely with Jira and offer more features, and we’ll go into what those are as the post goes on.